Stuycs-K/finalprojectapcs-4-jiang-andy-takahashi-sean/PROTOTYPE.md

 ## Board
 ### Fields
-- int[10][20] board
+- int[][] board
-    - Each integer denotes the color of the block in that spot .
+- Each integer denotes the color of the block in that spot.
+    - 10 x 20 board
 - int score
 - Tetrimino hold
     - This is the piece that will be held .